ircdocs/modern-irc/_includes/modern-appendix.md

           .Params (containing all but the trailing param) .Trailing (containing just the trailing param)

-Trailing _is a regular parameter_.
+Trailing _is a normal parameter_.
 Separating the parameter types in this way _will cause many breakages and weird issues_, as logic code will depend on the final param being in either `.Params` or `.Trailing`, when the simple fact is that it can be in either.
 Make sure that your message parser instead outputs parsed messages more like this:

       Message
           .Tags
           .Source
           .Verb
-          .Params (including all 'regular' params, and the trailing param if it exists)
+          .Params (including all normal params, and the trailing param if it exists)

 This will make sure that you don't run into silly trailing parameter errors.

-### Direct Sting Comparisons on IRC Lines
+### Direct String Comparisons on IRC Lines

 Some software decides that the best way to process incoming lines is with something along the lines of this: